Sinocyclocheilus: Evolution

 Sinocyclocheilus is a genus of cyprinid fish in the family Cyprinidae, they are known for their adaptations to cave environments.
 All fish in this genus are endemic to the karst regions of the Yunnan-Guizhou Plateau and adjacent areas in southwest China.
 They represent one of the most diverse groups of cavefish in the world.

 Phylogenetic position

-Molecular phylogenetic studies based on mitochondrial genomes strongly supports Sinocyclocheilus as a monophyletic group within the Barbinae.
-The species S. jii is consistently identified as the most basal species within the genus, suggesting it retains ancestral characteristics closest to the common ancestor of all Sinocyclocheilus.
+Molecular phylogenetic studies based on mitochondrial genomes strongly supports Sinocyclocheilus as a monophyletic group within the "Barbinae".